sytelus/shitalshah.com-v5/content/authors/admin/_index.md

 # - Visitors
 ---

-Shital Shah is a Principal Research Engineer at Microsoft Research AI.
-His interests include simulation, robotics, deep learning and reinforcement learning.
-He has been working at Microsoft for 14 years, contributing to architecture, design and development of large scale distributed machine learning systems.
-He has assumed various roles in several different teams at Microsoft, including software developer, research engineer and engineering manager.
-At Bing, he co-founded and led the team to design and develop a distributed machine-learned clustering platform for web-scale data.
-At Microsoft Research, he conceived and lead the development of [AirSim](https://github.com/microsoft/airsim), a physically and visually realistic cross-platform simulator for AI research.
-Most recently, he developed [TensorWatch](http://tensorwatch.org), a new approach for debugging and visualizing machine learning.
+Shital Shah is Principal Research Engineer at Microsoft Research working on deep learning and machine intelligence.
+At Microsoft Bing, he previously co-founded and led the team to develop distributed machine-learned clustering platform for web-scale data.
+At Microsoft Research, he conceived and lead the development of [AirSim](https://github.com/microsoft/airsim), [TensorWatch](http://tensorwatch.org), and most recently co-founded and helped develop [Archai](https://github.com/microsoft/archai).

+Follow on [Twitter](https://twitter.com/sytelus) for posts on deep learning and machine intelligence.

+{style="text-align: justify;"}